jamescookie/quartz-monitor/README.md

 }
 ```

+## Usage

-Once you have the Quartz/Schwartz plugin installed and have created some job services, then you will probably start wondering if they
+Once you have the schwartz-monitor plugin installed and have created some job services, start your application and access the URL:
-are all running as desired.

-Simply add this plugin as a dependency to build.gradle, start your application and access the URL:
 http://localhost:8080/yourapp/quartz and you will find a list of all the Quartz job services you have created.

 ## Enhanced Experience